billbrod/rpg_notes/README.md

 Try keeping notes in markdown so we can build them into a website.

 The notes are found in the `docs/` folder, and are all markdown files.
+They can be edited in the browser or locally.

 ## Development